 Many self-propagating viruses will mail themselves to you before the original sender has discovered that his/her machine is infected.
 Be suspicious of any attachment, but be extra-vigilant about inappropriate subject lines and attachment titles (for example, if someone you barely know sends you an e-mail called ILOVEYOU).

 Some viruses are so damaging that they will render your files useless or unrecoverable.
 In that case, your only hope of recovery is with back-ups made prior to infection.

 Update, update, update!

-Microsoft & software developers frequently releases patches to fix known issues for their services.
+Microsoft & software developers frequently release patches to fix known issues for their services.
 These fixes include known security issues that may leave your computer or program vulnerable to viruses and other attacks.
-To update your operating system, follow the instructions on Microsoft's Windows Update website at http://windowsupdate.microsoft.com.
+To manually update, press the Windows key + S ( + s), type check for updates, and then click the Check for Updates setting.

 If your computer has a virus...
 (Students)

-If you think you have a virus, please stay calm & follow the directions in our Virus Removal article.
+Students: If you think you have a virus, please stay calm and follow the directions in our Virus Removal article.
 We also encourage you to call, email, or drop by our Support Office (SHDH 114) in-person so we can help with the situation.

 Faculty & Staff: Please contact your Wharton Computing Representative.

 Faculty: contact your Academic Distributed Representative (login required).